University of Miami: Donna Shalala (2000 until 2015)

 On September 30, 2004, the University of Miami hosted one of three nationally televised U.S. presidential debates between presidential candidates George W. Bush and John Kerry during the 2004 presidential election.
 The debate, moderated by Jim Lehrer of PBS NewsHour, was held on the University of Miami campus inside the Watsco Center.
 It drew 62.5 million viewers.

 In February 2006, University of Miami custodial workers, who were contracted to the university through a Boston-based company, alleged unfair labor practices, substandard pay, lack of health benefits, and workplace safety concerns.
 They launched a strike that drew support from several University of Miami students, who began a hunger strike and on-campus vigil in support of it.
 The strike settled May 1, 2006 when a card count union vote was permitted and led to establishment of the first collective bargaining unit in the university's history.
 The university raised wages for its custodial workers from $6.40 to $8.35 per hour and provided health insurance.

 In 2008 and 2009, partly stemming from the Great Recession, the university endowment experienced a loss of 26.8% of its capital and additional associated losses from diminished endowment income.
 The university responded by tightening expenditures.
 Damage from the endowment's negative performance was limited, however, because the university receives over 98 percent of its operating budget from non-endowment sources.
 In 2011, the university was ranked the nation's most fiscally responsible nonprofit organization in a Charity Navigator report published in collaboration with Worth magazine.

+In 2013, Shalala approved the sale of donated environmentally sensitive land to commercial developers.
+After many lawsuits, the U of M and the developers were able to clear the land to build a Wal-Mart and other commercial operations.